Chloe-mxxxxc/db.github.io/index.md

 * * *

 ### Dongba Natural Scene Synthetic Dataset
 To expand the application scenarios of the Dongba Single Character Dataset, we have synthesized 40,000 images to serve as a training set.
 The synthesized data relies on the Dongba Single Character Dataset and the COCO dataset, with each image randomly including 1-10 Dongba characters.
-For more details, please refer to [link].
+For more details, please refer to [Datasets](./db).

 Text can be **bold**, _italic_, or ~~strikethrough~~.